Jeremy Fall

 Jeremy Fall (born August 3, 1990) is an American chef, restaurateur, and entrepreneur.
 He is the co-founder and former CEO of J. Fall Group.
-Fall is also the founder of the media company, jfall.
+Fall is also the founder of the media and food company, JFALL.
 Fall founded and operated restaurants and bars in Los Angeles, California and Chicago, Illinois.
 He is the first chef and restaurateur to sign with Jay-Z's entertainment company, Roc Nation.

-Jeremy Fall launched his NFT project Probably Nothing, Probably a Label which was then followed by "Supermarket".
-As of June 2025, these projects have had no updates and are considered retired.
+In July 2025, Fall launched Drugstore, a modern kitchen concept focused on made-from-scratch menu items using organic, regenerative, and seed-oil-free ingredients.

 Early life

 Of Tunisian, French, Caribbean, and Jewish descent, Fall was born and raised as an only child in Los Angeles, California.
 Fall's parents, born in Tunisia and France, emigrated to the United States before Fall was born.
 Fall's mother owned a café in Los Angeles.

 Early career

 Fall worked for the entertainment and special event venue, Avalon Hollywood, serving as its promotions manager.
 In 2008, while attending Occidental College, Fall launched his second endeavor, Cliché Magazine, a digital magazine focused on fashion and music.